 COLA: A Cost-Of-Living Adjustment in wages to offset a change in purchasing power, such as a change measured by the Consumer Price Index.

-Compa-Ratio: The correlation between current pay and the midpoint of the salary range assigned to the job.
-Used to determine the relationship of an employee’s pay to the midpoint of the salary grade.
+Compa-Ratio: A comparison ratio that represents the correlation between current pay and the midpoint of the salary range assigned to the job.
+Used to determine the relationship between an employee’s pay to the midpoint of the salary grade.
+A salary rate at the midpoint of a grade would be considered a 1.0 or 100% compa-ratio.

 Compensation: All forms of financial returns, tangible services, and benefits employees receive as part of an employment relationship.
 A methodical approach to assigning a monetary value to employees in return for work performed.
-This may include any or all of the following: base pay, overtime pay, commissions, stock option plans, merit pay, profit sharing, bonuses, housing allowance, vacations, and all benefits.
+This may include any or all of the following: base pay, overtime pay, annual/sick leave, and all benefits.

-Compensation Philosophy:: A set of guiding principles that are based on values that drive decision-making.
+Compensation Philosophy:: A set of guiding principles that are based on values used to drive decision-making.

-Compensatory Time: Accrued by a non-exempt employee at the rate of one-and-one-half times for all hours worked in excess of 40 hours in a workweek.
+Compensatory Time: Time off accrued by a non-exempt employee at the rate of one-and-one-half times for all hours worked in excess of 40 hours in a workweek.
+Compensatory time off may be used in lieu of overtime pay upon mutual agreement between employee and supervisor.

 Demotion: A downward movement of an employee from a position in one classification (title) to a position in another classification, having less responsibility and with a lower grade.

-Desk Audit: A systematic procedure for gathering information about a position in order to determine the most appropriate position classification.
+Desk Audit: A systematic procedure for gathering information about a position in order to determine the most appropriate position classification if the classification remains unclear after standard departmental and HR review.
+HR Compensation determines when desk audits are necessary to make an informed classification recommendation to departments.

 Dual Employment: An employee who is authorized to work in more than one position at the university.